News

 The law, which does not penalize women who have abortions, was blocked in 1973, shortly after the Supreme Court decided Roe v.
 Wade.

-Blocked: The Arizona Court of Appeals blocked the law again on October 7 at the request of Planned Parenthood, two weeks after Pima County Judge Kellie Johnson lifted the previous injunction.
+Blocked: The Arizona Court of Appeals blocked the law again on October 7, 2022, at the request of Planned Parenthood, two weeks after Pima County Judge Kellie Johnson lifted the previous injunction.
 The court ruled in December that doctors cannot be charged under the law, though it allowed a newer 15-week ban to take effect.

 Johnson had ruled that the 1901 law must take effect after the Supreme Court struck down Roe v.
 Wade.
-“The court finds that because the legal basis for the judgment entered in 1973 has now been overruled, it must vacate the judgment in its entirety,” she wrote, siding against Planned Parenthood, which argued that a more recent 15-week ban signed in 2022 by Gov. Doug Ducey should take precedence.
+“The court finds that because the legal basis for the judgment entered in 1973 has now been overruled, it must vacate the judgment in its entirety,” she wrote, siding against Planned Parenthood, which argued that a more recent 15-week ban signed in 2022 by then-Arizona Gov. Doug Ducey should take precedence.

-Former Attorney General Mark Brnovich had argued that the pre-Roe ban should be enforced and praised Johnson’s ruling in a statement.
+Former Arizona Attorney General Mark Brnovich had argued that the pre-Roe ban should be enforced and praised Johnson’s ruling in a statement.
 “We applaud the court for upholding the will of the legislature and providing clarity and uniformity on this important issue,” he said.

-Eugenic abortion ban: Brnovich has indicated that another pro-life law enacted in 2021 that prohibits abortions due to race, sex, or non-lethal genetic abnormality may also take effect with Roe out of the way.
-That law, SB 1457, makes knowingly performing a eugenic abortion a Class 3 felony except in cases of “medical emergency” necessitating an immediate abortion to avoid the mother’s death or a serious, permanent injury, based on “good faith clinical judgment.”
+Eugenic abortion ban: Brnovich indicated that another pro-life law enacted in 2021 that prohibits abortions due to race, sex, or non-lethal genetic abnormality may also take effect with Roe out of the way.
+That law, SB 1457, makes knowingly committing a eugenic abortion a Class 3 felony except in cases of “medical emergency” necessitating an immediate abortion to avoid the mother’s death or a serious, permanent injury, based on “good faith clinical judgment.”

 Fetal personhood: It also contains a provision declaring unborn babies legal persons “at every stage of development” and granting them “all rights, privileges and immunities available to other persons, citizens and residents of this state, subject only the Constitution of the United States” and constitutional decisions of the Supreme Court.

 A federal judge in 2021 blocked part of SB 1457 that bans eugenic abortions.
-The same judge blocked the fetal personhood provision in July.
+The same judge blocked the fetal personhood provision in July 2022.

 ARKANSAS – Ban throughout pregnancy